shakyav/openshift-intern-workshop/README.md

 * Source repository
 * Output image

-Source image is a container image which was designed for working with S2I - apart from other features it contains `assemble` and `run` scripts - you can see and example here: https://github.com/sclorg/s2i-python-container/blob/master/3.6/s2i/bin/assemble - which are used during build and start of the container.
+Source image is a container image which was designed for working with S2I - apart from other features it contains `assemble` and `run` scripts - you can see an example here: https://github.com/sclorg/s2i-python-container/blob/master/3.6/s2i/bin/assemble - which are used during build and start of the container.

 Source repository is a git repository containing application in a language matching the one of a source container image, so that the tools in the source image know how to install the application.